9 Habits That Are Making My 40s My Favorite Decade

 Hi, how are you?
 Hope you’re having a good week!

-So…what has been your favorite age so far?
+What has been your favorite age so far?
 I love being in my 40s, and in part I think it’s because I’ve gotten into nine everyday habits, which feel weirdly life-changing.
 Inspired by this post, here are life “rules” I follow, and I’d love to hear yours…

 Tell people you love them all the time.
-When I was younger, I adored my friends and neighbors and colleagues, but never told them directly.
+When I was younger, although I adored my friends and neighbors and colleagues, I never told them directly.
 So awkward!
 So vulnerable!
-Thankfully, over the years, I’ve gotten more comfortable expressing affection.
-Now I always tell close friends “I love you” before hanging up the phone.
+Thankfully, over the years, I’ve gotten more comfortable.
+Now I tell close friends “I love you” before hanging up the phone.
 I make sure my colleagues know how grateful I am.
-I took a deep breath and Freddie I loved him first.
-I learned so much, by example, from my friend Gemma: “When I’m affectionate, it makes people, including myself, feel good,” she told me.
-“I don’t expect everyone to say it back.
-It’s not a tennis game; you have to be okay just lobbing it over.”
+I took a deep breath and told Freddie I loved him first.
+I learned so much, by example, from my friend Gemma: “I don’t expect everyone to say it back,” she told me.
+“It’s not a tennis game; you have to be okay just lobbing it over.”

 Always have a good book going.
 I’ve realized that my life feels richer when I’m into a book (bonus: a good show, too).
 Don’t you love looking forward to climbing into bed at night with your novel?
 Two I’ve enjoyed recently are The Storm We Made and Rental House — and please share your book recs in the comments!